 Language Acquisition Department

 The Language Acquisition Department has articulated guidance and compiled resources to support Bilingual Education and World Languages.
-Yonkers Public Schools Guidance #3 document provides administrators, ESOL and Bilingual teachers strategies and supports for Multilingual Learners.
-It reviews the scope of learning and services that a Multilingual Learner might encounter in distance learning environments in which MLLs/ELLs receive instruction.
-To access all of the Yonkers Public Schools guidance documents, please CLICK HERE.
-As part of the Yonkers Public Schools School Re-Opening Plan 2020-2021, the Language Acquisition Department release guidance for Bilingual Education and Wolrd Language with instructional resources, program requirements, sample student schedules, and academic polies as it relates to Mutilingual Learners and World Languages in the Appendix 9: Bilingual Education and World Languages.
+As part of the Yonkers Public Schools School Opening Plan 2021-2022, instructional resources, program requirements, sample student schedules, and academic policies related to Multilingual Learners and World Languages can be found in Appendix 9: Bilingual Education and World Languages (pp. 59-65).